'The new face of being houseless': Haligonians living in RVs plead for campground to stay open | CBC News

 Mancini said he has spoken to city staff and "it's not as simple as just keeping the doors open," noting other considerations including snow removal, garbage collection and washroom services.

 "If it's simple dollars, I'm comfortable we can make that happen, but it may be beyond just simple dollars.
-But we really should be creative on how we deal with it."
+But we really should be creative on how we deal with it," he said.

 'A major crisis', says councillor